canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 juju add-model tmate-tutorial
 ```

-### Deploy the tmate-ssh-server charm
+### Deploy the tmate SSH server charm

-Use the following command to deploy the tmate-ssh-server charm.
+Use the following command to deploy the tmate SSH server charm.

 ```
 juju deploy tmate-ssh-server